UD Internal Funding Opportunities

 Submit the UDRF proposal using the UDRF Proposal Template.
 All components should be single-spaced using 11-pt Arial font with one-inch margins.
 Additional information such as References, Budget Justification, PI and co-PI NSF-style Biosketches, and PI and co-PI NSF-style Current & Pending Support should be combined with the proposal template and submitted as one PDF document.
 Incomplete applications will be returned without review.

-Executive Summary: The executive summary is a one-page section consisting of three sub-sections: overview, intellectual merit, and broader impacts.
-The overview should include a description of the rationale, research plan, and potential future sources of external funding.
-The statement on intellectual merit should describe how the project will advance knowledge and understanding in the domain.
-The statement on broader impacts should describe how the project will benefit society and contribute to the achievement of specific, desired societal outcomes.
+Executive Summary: The executive summary is a one-page section consisting of three sub-sections: Overview, Intellectual Merit, and Broader Impacts.
+The Overview should include a description of the scientific scope of the proposal and potential future sources of external funding.
+The statement on Intellectual Merit should describe how the project will advance knowledge and understanding in the domain.
+The statement on Broader Impacts should describe how the project will benefit society and contribute to the achievement of specific, desired societal outcomes.
 The summary should be written for a non-expert, highly educated reader.

 Project Description: A three-page section providing a statement of work including clearly achievable goals within the proposed timeline and expected significance of the proposed research.
 The project’s intellectual merit and broader impacts should be fully described in the Project Description.
 Include any relevant figures or tables.
 Investigators should specifically address the approaches for seeking external funding and, investigators with significant current support, must include a clear explanation of how the proposed research differs from existing awards.
 The entire Project Description should be clear to a reviewer having a technical/scientific background within an allied discipline, but who may not be an expert in the field.